Mastering Task Prioritisation: The P0-P4 Framework

 P0 - Crises Requiring Immediate Action

 P0 designates emergency tasks that demand your urgent attention.
-In retail, P0 situations don't come up daily, but quick action is essential when they do.
+In retail, P0 situations don't arise frequently, but quick action is crucial when they do.

 Examples of potential P0 crises: